jayeshgarg/my-react-tailwindcss-vite-app/README.md

 ### `npm run dev`

-Starts the server in development mode for local development and testing.
+Starts a local server on `3000` port in development mode for development and testing.

 ### `npm run docker:build`